 Aetna's health plan products are marketed primarily to corporate groups through direct sales representatives and independent brokers, agents, and consultants.
 The company targets its marketing efforts towards small, midsized, and large (multi-site) national employer groups.

-Aetna also provides services to other insurance companies and labor groups, as well as individual customers including college students, part-time workers, and families.
-Its Medicare and Medicaid plan offerings make the US government Aetna's largest customer, accounting for 20% of revenues.
+Aetna also provides services to other insurance companies, governmental units, and labor groups, as well as individual customers including college students, part-time workers, and families.
+Its Medicare and Medicaid plan offerings make the US government Aetna's largest customer, accounting for 27% of revenues.

 Aetna's strategic goals include integrating the Coventry business, increasing customer engagement and partnerships, managing technology improvements, improving its relationships with health care providers, and participating in insurance exchanges in accordance with the Patient Protection and Affordable Care Act.